-The Company's European Beverage segment manufactures steel and aluminum beverage cans and ends and supplies a variety of customers from its operations throughout Europe, the Middle East and Africa.
+The Company's European Beverage segment manufactures steel and aluminum beverage cans and ends and supplies a variety of customers from its operations throughout Europe, the Middle East and North Africa.
 In recent years, the European beverage can market has been growing.
-In the first quarter of 2014, the Company increased its ownership interest in its operations in Jordan and Tunisia to 100% by purchasing the remaining noncontrolling interests.